Questo contenuto non è disponibile nella lingua selezionata.

 4.1.
 Stretch mode for a storage cluster

-To configure stretch clusters, you must enter the stretch mode.
-When stretch mode is enabled, the Ceph OSDs only take PGs as active when they peer across data centers, or whichever other CRUSH bucket type you specified, assuming both are active.
+To improve availability in Stretched clusters (geographically distributed deployments), you must enter the stretch mode.
+When stretch mode is enabled, the Ceph OSDs only take placement groups (PGs) as active when they peer across data centers, or whichever other CRUSH bucket type you specified, assuming both are active.
 Pools increase in size from the default three to four, with two copies on each site.

 In stretch mode, Ceph OSDs are only allowed to connect to monitors within the same data center.
 New monitors are not allowed to join the cluster without specified location.